 “It’s okay.
 My watch is set to atomic time.”

 I knew better, yet I briefly expected to see a small nuclear generator strapped to his wrist, ticking the seconds away with radioactive precision.
 But no, it was just a regular plastic wristwatch (though with calculator pad and memory function) set just that morning to the most accurate time in the world.
 Apparently even more accurate than even the ticker clock on the Weather Channel, which disagreed with the watch by four seconds.

 Normally, such a small difference would be insignificant, but this was different.
 This was important.
 Someone – nobody was quite sure who – had noticed that we were running out of year.
-That there were only minutes left until midnight – few seconds remained of the first (or last, depending on how you want to count) year of the millennium.
+That there were only minutes left until midnight – few seconds remained of the first (or last, depending on how you want to count) year of the millenium.
 The previously subdued party erupted in a frenzy of channel-flipping, trying to locate the ageless Dick Clark or, failing that, a ball dropping somewhere in the world: an effort to find an “official” countdown to chant with.

 There are times when it becomes painfully obvious that I no longer live on the East Coast; New Year’s is the most obvious of them.
 As the channels flipped by, news, after-midnight televised parties resplendent with second-rate pop icons and drunken hordes, and even the occasional rerun of a sitcom confronted us.
 It seemed that our only timekeeping salvation would be in the precision of a small quartz diode, only hours ago calibrated to the National Institute of Standards and Technology atomic clock, a feat made possible by technology and an Internet connection.